- Download our Moving to France Guide (PDF)

 Opened in 1994, the Eurotunnel links France and England via a dry-land tunnel under the English Channel.
 High-speed trains transport cars, buses and passengers underneath the ocean.
-The shuttle runs every day of the year and departures are very frequent.
+The shuttle runs every day of the year, and departures are frequent.

 Buses in France are more affordable than trains, but are slower and less luxurious.
 While most cities have urban bus routes, intercity buses are limited.
 France does not have a long-distance coach network, making trains the only option apart from driving.
 Buses are more frequent in rural areas, such as Brittany and Normandy, where there are few train lines.

 The Paris Metro system is comprehensive and is the easiest way to get around the city.
-It is fast, reliable and relatively easy to navigate.
+It's fast, reliable and relatively easy to navigate.

 Driving in France